denoland/docs/runtime/fundamentals/node.md

 18.3.1
 ```

 _`npm:react` is a CommonJS package.
-Deno provides a seemless way to import it._
+Deno allows to import it as it was an ES

-That said, Deno strongly encourages use of ES modules, and offers restriced
+module._

-support for CommonJS in user code.
-There are two ways to write and consume
+Deno strongly encourages use of ES modules in your code, and offers CommonJS
-CommonJS code
+support with following restrictions:

 ### Use `.cjs` extension